 The Environment and Climate Adaptation Levy (ECAL)

-As of August 1st, 2017, all businesses are required to charge a levy of 10 cents per sold plastic bag.
+As of August 1st, 2017, all businesses are required to charge a levy of 10 cents per sold plastic bag in Fiji.
 With this, Fiji became one of the first countries in the world to declare war against plastic waste.

 The officials stated that the money collected with the levy will be used to help ecological organizations and help the country fight pollution.
 Moreover, both locals and tourists will be reminded of the harmful effects plastic bags have each time they purchase one.